Inferring Human Intentions from Predicted Action Probabilities: Conclusion

 \section{Conclusion}

 In this work we proposed a two-step procedure to infer human intentions from a series of actions based on DNNs and Bayesian inference.
-In a first step we trained DNNs to obtain the predicted probabilities of the next action in a sequence.
-In a second step we used MCMC-based Bayesian inference to infer the human intention from the predicted next-action probabilities.
-We performed experiments on the WAH and keyboard and mouse interaction datasets to validate our approach on both virtual environment and real life scenario.
-The results demonstrate that we can accurately infer the intentions correctly on both datasets even when only one action sequences from one user is available at inference time.
+First we trained DNNs to obtain the probabilities of predicted next action in a sequence.
+Then we used MCMC-based Bayesian inference to infer the human intention from the predicted next-action probabilities.
+We performed experiments on the WAH and keyboard and mouse interaction datasets to validate our approach.
+The results show that we can accurately infer the intentions even when only one action sequence from one user is available at inference time.
 This suggests that the implicit information contained in the next action probabilities generated by DNNs can be used to infer the intention using a Bayesian model.
-In addition, we demonstrated that our approach still provides correct predictions even if only few actions have been observed.
-Prediction uncertainty then decreases further as more actions in the sequence become available.
+In addition, we demonstrated that our approach still provides correct predictions even if only a few actions have been observed.